DaTiC0/smart-google/README.md

 ### Prefix or Postfix or some bull**

 need to clean code from credentials and personal stuff. after that I will upload files

+You need to generate and download 'service_account_file.json' from google cloud